IdentityServer/IdentityServer4/docs/quickstarts/0_overview.rst

         }
     }

-``AddIdentityServerQuickstart`` is a convenient way to quickly setup IdentityServer with in-memory keys and data stores.
+``AddDeveloperIdentityServer`` is a convenient way to quickly setup IdentityServer with in-memory keys and data stores.
 This is only useful for development and test scenarios.

 For real deployments you would rather use keys loaded from a secured location,